mokuda2/senioryearreflection/_posts/2022-02-02-Triangles.md

 February 13, 2023.
 Bryce told me that he was studying in one of the reserved rooms tonight, so I walked over when I was finished with dinner.

 “I’m trying to make a list of things that we could do together,” I said.
 I had made categories of things we could do, including hikes, restaurants, and movies.
-I added Bryce to the note so that he could add some ideas too.
+I added Bryce to the note so that he could add ideas too.
 We came up with a lot of things: orchestra, escape room, axe throwing, shooting, clothes shopping, and a bunch of other things I wouldn’t have done by myself.

 We studied for the rest of the night.
-I noticed that Bryce would occasionally look at me.
+I noticed that Bryce would occasionally stare at me.
 “What?”
 I asked.

 “You’re just really distracting,” he said.
 “This is really embarrassing, but one of the reasons I started going back to dating was because I was watching this one Thai drama, and it made me feel so lonely.”